VIETNAMESE TET – WHAT DOES IT MEAN TO WESTERN TRAVELERS?

 Plan your visit well in advance

 Yes, you really should do.
 Since most Vietnamese are home, there will be a big shortage of human resource in every field, not to mention the service people in Hospitality.
-A Vietnam package tour well booked in advance will make sure all the services are available and ready to you.
+A Vietnam package tour well booked in advance will make sure all the services are available and ready for you.
 Your Vietnamese tour operator and their staff will make them all happen.

 In such a context of high demand and short of service, no matter how hard people work it will always be something not up to everyday standard.
 Imagine one third of a restaurant staff have to serve triple amount of customer at lunch.
 In such a case, please be tolerant and if you can do anything to help them, they’ll be grateful for that.
 Don’t get me wrong.
 You don’t have to help them wash the dishes, just take your seat, order a drink and enjoy your waiting time patiently, and leave your seat quickly for other clients once you finish your meal that is a big help.